-We invite mayors, police chiefs, and district attorneys to partner with the Stanford Computational Policy Lab (SCPL) to achieve impactful, data-driven criminal justice reform.
+We invite mayors, police chiefs, district attorneys, and others to partner with the Stanford Computational Policy Lab (SCPL) to achieve impactful, data-driven criminal justice reform.
 Partners will work with Stanford faculty and a pool of experienced SCPL data scientists and software engineers to implement technologically supported interventions.

-We seek partnerships in two main areas:
+We seek partnerships to achieve meaningful reforms in two main areas:

 We will work closely with potentially interested partners to help identify, design and implement data-driven interventions for reform.
 We will select partners and projects that are likely to lead to significant, measurable improvements in the policing and prosecution outcomes described above within 12-24 months.
-At a minimium, this requires clear commitment from agency leadership and other stakeholders (e.g., community activists).
-We will also priortize projects that would not be possible without SCPL-specific expertise in technological approaches to criminal justice reform.
+At a minimum, this requires clear commitment from agency leadership and other stakeholders (e.g., community activists).
+We will also prioritize projects that would not be possible without SCPL-specific expertise in technological approaches to criminal justice reform.

 Agency leadership should be prepared to participate in preliminary discussions with SCPL to define projects that are likely to meet shared goals.
 If selected for partnership, agency leadership should also be prepared to attend regular calls with our team throughout the grant period, and to appoint a senior member of their executive staff as a project liaison.
-Successful projects will have a clearly articulated theory of change, such as how the proposed efforts will reduce police misconduct rates or reduce pretrial incarceration.
+Successful projects must have a clearly articulated theory of change, such as how the proposed efforts will reduce police misconduct rates or reduce pretrial incarceration.
 The most impactful projects will be accompanied by wider changes to policy and practice in order to achieve meaningful reform.

 In addition to the above, partner jurisdictions will need information technology infrastructure that is sufficiently mature to support technological interventions.
-This includes database access to all relevant data.
+This includes database access to all relevant information.
 For example, candidate police departments seeking to reduce misconduct should have existing databases that track personnel information and instances of historical misconduct; and candidate district attorneys seeking to reduce bias in charging decisions should have existing databases that store incident reports and case files.

-In constrast to traditional grant applications, we plan to work closely with interested individuals to identify and support effective strategies for data-driven reform.
+In contrast to traditional grant applications, we plan to work closely with interested individuals to identify and support effective strategies for data-driven reform.
 To do so, we will arrange a series of group and one-on-one meetings with potential partners to discuss pathways to impact.
 At the end of this collaborative process, we will select partners and projects with the greatest promise for substantial reform.